 - Bake for approximately 11-12 minutes or until the pretzel bites are fairly firm to the touch and the tops only give slightly when pressed.
 Because the recipe yields quite a few pretzel bites, you may need to back in two batches (hence the total recipe cook time listed at 22 minutes).
 Let pretzel bites cool for a few minutes on baking sheet, then transfer to a wire rack to cool completely.

 - Once the pretzel bites have cooled, combine confectioners' sugar, softened butter, and vanilla extract in a bowl.
-Add milk 1 tbsp at a time and whisk, adding enough milk to reach your desired consistency.
+Add milk 1 tablespoon at a time and whisk, adding enough milk to reach your desired consistency.

 - Drizzle glaze over the pretzel bites and let set before stacking/storing.